gilgameshjw/hydejack-starter-kit/WORK/README.md

 #### Collaborative Systems

 TaxiQ is an app developed for giving London's black cab drivers a real time overview over the taxi ranks.
-I have also helped faxi (now kinto join) with recommendations, GPS processing algorithms and community evaluations via an app. highlights are IMO:
+I also helped faxi (now kinto join) with recommendations, GPS processing algorithms and community evaluations via an app. highlights are IMO:

 * optimisation and behavioural simulations